ConfederacyOfGaia/Gaia/gemstones.md

   41 |   11  |  You have advantage on saving throws against spells.
   42 |   11  |  You have immunity to one type of damage and vulnerability to one type of damage.
 When the gemstone is found, roll on the Damage Types table 2 times: The first is the resistance, and the second is the vulnerability.
   43 |   11  |  Phoenix stone: resistance to fire damage; on reaching 0 hp, explode in a level 3 fireball that destroys the bearer's body and automatically reincarnates them on the spot (roll on the *reincarnate* table).
   44 |   11  |  You can cast a 3rd level spell, once per long rest.
 When the gemstone is found, roll on the 3rd Level Spell Effects table to determine which spell it holds.
+When you reach 17th level, the recharge changes to short rest.
   45 |   11  |  You gain immunity to lightning damage, and are healed instead of damaged when hit with a lightning attack.
   46 |   11  |  You regenerate hit points at a rate of 1d4 hp per 10 minutes, provided you have at least 1 hit point.
 This effect persists even if you lose consciousness or are incapacitated.
   47 |   11  | You can cast *true seeing* once per long rest.